LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/webhooks/security.md

 ### Authentication

-* Each webhook call will contain the following authentication headers:
+* Each Webhook call will contain the following authentication headers:

   * **x-liveperson-account-id**: The unique LivePerson account identifier.
-Can be used to differentiate registration of different account, when the same url is used for multiple accounts.
+Can be used to differentiate registration of different accounts, when the same url is used for multiple accounts.

   * **x-liveperson-client-id**: The unique client application identifier.
 The client_id that the consumer receives from their account manager after the App Installation process.